 Dinar’s research interests lie at the intersection of international environmental politics, security, and negotiation.
 In particular, he has published in the area of conflict and cooperation over transboundary rivers (a field popularly known as ‘hydro-politics’).
 In addition, he works on the linkages between climate change and international water issues, particularly as such a relationship pertains to the resilience and effectiveness of international river basins and institutions, respectively.
 Dinar’s research includes other areas and topics such as the nexus between political demography and technology and terrorism.
-Among his publications, he has authored International Water Treaties: Negotiation and Cooperation along Transboundary Rivers (Routledge 2008), co-authored Bridges Over Water: Understanding Transboundary Water Conflict, Negotiation and Cooperation (World Scientific 2007 and 2013), and International Water Scarcity and Variability: Managing Resource Use Across Political Boundaries (University of California Press 2017), and edited Beyond Resource Wars: Scarcity, Environmental Degradation, and International Cooperation (MIT Press 2011).
+Among his publications, he has authored or co-authored International Water Treaties: Negotiation and Cooperation along Transboundary Rivers (Routledge 2008), International Water Scarcity and Variability: Managing Resource Use Across Political Boundaries (University of California Press 2017), and edited Beyond Resource Wars: Scarcity, Environmental Degradation, and International Cooperation (MIT Press 2011).
 Dinar is also working on several forthcoming book manuscripts, which include a set of 4 volumes titled World Scientific Handbook of Transboundary Water Management (World Scientific Press) where he is Editor-in-chief.
-His writings have also appeared in such journals as International Studies Quarterly, International Negotiation, Natural Resources Journal, Ecological Economics, Journal of Peace Research, Political Geography, Information, Communication and Society, Studies in Conflict and Terrorism, Terrorism and Political Violence, GeoJournal, Global Environmental Politics, Eurasian Geography and Economics, Nature: Climate Change, Foreign Affairs, The American Interest, and New Security Beat, among others.
+His writings have also appeared in such journals as International Studies Quarterly, Journal of Peace Research, Political Geography, Terrorism and Political Violence, and Foreign Affairs, among others.

-In his capacity as Associate Dean for Graduate Studies and Innovation, Dinar manages and oversees all graduate studies (MA and Ph.D.) related affairs, leads School-wide market-rate and executive education activities, manages efforts to expand internship and career opportunities, assists with the evaluation of the School’s Programs, Centers and Institutes, and reviews all research grant applications submitted by the School’s faculty, among other responsibilities.
+Before being appointed Interim Dean, Dinar was Associate Dean for Graduate Studies and Innovation.
+In that capacity he managed and oversaw all graduate studies (MA and Ph.D.) related affairs, oversaw School-wide market-rate and executive education opportunities, managed efforts to expand internship and career opportunities, assisted with the evaluation of the School’s Programs, Centers and Institutes, and reviewed all research grant applications submitted by the School’s faculty, among other responsibilities.
 He is the Faculty Director for the Master of Arts in Global Affairs program.
 As Faculty Director, he is responsible for all academic-related matters including curriculum, course offerings, and Capstone research projects.

 Areas of Expertise

 International Environmental Politics, International Environmental Institutions, Environment and Security, Hydro-politics, Climate Change, Terrorism, Conflict Resolution, and International Negotiation